 HEALTH SERVICESRMHS: 201-945-4455; LeeAnn Papadoupalos, RN, MA, NJ-CSN

-Shaler Academy: 201-313-2476; Denise Long RN, MSH, NJ-CSNThe Certified School Nurse is a health services professional who assists students, families, and staff in attaining and maintaining optimal health and health attitudes.
-Certified School Nurses strengthen and facilitate the educational process by improving and protecting the health status of children and staff, and by identifying and assisting in the removal or modification of health related barriers to the learning process (School Health Guidelines 2001).RIDGEFIELD PUBLIC SCHOOLS
+Shaler Academy: 201-313-2476; Denise Long RN, MSH, NJ-CSNThe Certified School Nurse is a health services professional who assists students, families, and staff in attaining and maintaining optimal health and healthy attitudes.
+Certified School Nurses strengthen and facilitate the educational process by improving and protecting the health status of children and staff, and by identifying and assisting in the removal or modification of health-related barriers to the learning process (School Health Guidelines 2001).RIDGEFIELD PUBLIC SCHOOLS

 Slocum Skewes: 201-943-4299